Brand House Collective (TBHC)

 nullAI Analysis | Feedback

-Appointed Senior Vice President and Chief Financial Officer, effective July 2025.
-Ms. Courtois brings over two decades of financial expertise and is a seasoned leader in specialty retail.
-Her experience includes strategic financial planning & analysis and a deep understanding of asset and inventory management across prominent brands.
-She previously served as Vice President of Financial Planning and Analysis at Francesca's.
-Her background also includes financial leadership roles at La Senza, Lane Bryant, and Lands' End.
+Andrea Courtois joined The Brand House Collective as Senior Vice President and Chief Financial Officer, effective July 21, 2025.
+She brings over two decades of financial expertise, particularly within the specialty retail sector.
+Before joining The Brand House Collective, Ms. Courtois was the Vice President of Financial Planning and Analysis at Francesca's.
+Her extensive background also includes financial leadership roles at prominent brands such as La Senza, Lane Bryant, Lands' End, Ann Taylor, and Chase.

-Joined as Senior Vice President, General Counsel & Corporate Secretary, effective June 30, 2025.
-He oversees all legal affairs, talent and culture, and corporate governance for the company.
-Mr. Sheridan brings over two decades of experience and a distinguished track record of legal and executive leadership.
-His previous roles include positions at Community Brands, Ceridian, and Comdata.
+Michael Sheridan was appointed Senior Vice President, General Counsel & Corporate Secretary for The Brand House Collective on June 30, 2025.
+In this role, he oversees all legal affairs, talent and culture, and corporate governance for the company.
+Mr. Sheridan possesses over two decades of legal and executive leadership experience, having held significant positions at Community Brands, Ceridian, and Comdata.

-Promoted to Vice President, Talent & Culture.
-Ms. Gauldin has been a key leader in the company's human resources organization for eight years.
-Prior to joining the company in 2017, she held diverse, customer-facing team leadership roles in the consumer and retail sectors at California Closets and Estee Lauder.
+Mandy Gauldin was promoted to Vice President, Talent & Culture for The Brand House Collective, effective June 30, 2025.
+She has been an integral part of the company's human resources organization for eight years.
+Before joining the company in 2017, Ms. Gauldin held diverse, customer-facing team leadership roles within the consumer and retail sectors at California Closets and Estee Lauder.

 AI Analysis | Feedback